bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 >🔧Tooltip:
 >
-> The *lead investor* is often the first investor you’re searching for to commit to your round, because they contribute a meaningful percentage of the round (oftentimes, 50%+) and are responsible for negotiating and setting the terms with you and other follow-on investors.
+> The lead investor is often the first investor you’re searching for to commit to your round, because they contribute a meaningful percentage of the round (sometimes, 50%~) and are responsible for negotiating and setting the terms with you and other follow-on investors.

 ![Timeboxed fundraise](/img/fundraising_calendar.png)